spotinst/help/src/docs/ocean/features/eks-bottlerocket-ami-conf.md

    <div style="padding-left:16px">

-1. You need The latest Bottlerocket AMI ID for your EKS cluster version and region.
+1. You need the latest Bottlerocket AMI ID for your EKS cluster version and region.
 You can retrieve the AMI ID with the AWS CLI or the AWS Management Console.

     * Run this command via AWS CLI (Replace 1.26 with your EKS cluster version and region code with your EKS region):